Regency TR-1 Transistor Radio (1954-1956)

 🥇First Commercially-Released Transistor Radio

-The Regency TR-1, released in October 1954, holds the historic distinction of being the world’s first commercially produced transistor radio, effectively launching the era of portable personal electronics.
-Developed through a high-stakes collaboration between Texas Instruments, which provided the four groundbreaking germanium transistors, and Industrial Development Engineering Associates (I.D.E.A.), the TR-1 was a marvel of miniaturization that fit into a coat pocket—a feat impossible for the bulky vacuum-tube portables of the time.
-Despite its steep $49.95 price tag (roughly $500 today) and a specialized 22.5-volt battery that offered limited playtime, the radio became a mid-century status symbol available in vibrant colors like Mandarin Red and Cloud Gray.
-While audiophiles of the 1950s criticized its tiny speaker for "tinny" sound and its lack of sensitivity compared to tabletop models, the TR-1’s true legacy was social; it moved music and news out of the living room and into the hands of teenagers, paving the way for the "transistor revolution" and the eventual dominance of Sony and the global semiconductor industry.
+Released in October 1954, the Regency TR-1 holds the historic distinction of being the world’s first commercially produced transistor radio, effectively launching the era of portable personal electronics.
+Developed through a high-stakes partnership between Texas Instruments and I.D.E.A., the TR-1 was a marvel of miniaturization that easily slipped into a coat pocket—a feat impossible for the bulky, tube-powered portable radios of the time.
+Despite its steep $49.95 price tag (around $500 today) and a specialized battery that offered limited playtime, the radio became a mid-century status symbol available in vibrant colors like Mandarin Red and Cloud Gray.
+While audiophiles criticized its tiny speaker for a "tinny" sound, the TR-1’s true legacy was social; it moved music out of the family living room and directly into the hands of teenagers, paving the way for the pocket-electronic revolution.

 Acquired From: eBay.com